This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 - Low-Carb Meal Starter: pair this easy main dish with your favorite low-carb side dishes like spaghetti squash noodles for a garlicky and buttery shrimp meal.

 - Shrimp: I used 16/20 or 13/15 size shrimp.
 They were peeled and deveined and have the tail-on, but keeping the tail-on is optional.

 - Butter: I’m using salted butter, but you could use unsalted butter if you prefer

-- Shallot: I sliced this thinly and prefer the mild sweet flavor of it over regular onions.
+- Shallot: I sliced this thinly and prefer the mildly sweet flavor of it over regular onions.

-- Garlic: I used minced cloves, which you can do with a knife or garlic press.
+- Garlic: I used minced garlic cloves, which you can do with a knife or garlic press.

 - Natural Ancient Sea Salt

 - Red Pepper Flakes: this adds a small amount of spice.
 You can feel free to omit this if you wish.